rackerlabs/rackspace-how-to/use-sar-to-monitor-resources-in-linux.md

 You might also find the following variations helpful:

-- `sar -P ALL`: Displays CPU usage for each core for the current day
+- `sar -P ALL`: Displays CPU usage for each core for the current day.
-- `sar -P ALL 1 3`: Displays real-time CPU usage of each core every 1 second for 3 times
+- `sar -P ALL 1 3`: Displays real-time CPU usage of each core every 1 second for 3 times.
-- `sar -P 1`: Displays CPU usage for core number 1 for the current day
+- `sar -P 1`: Displays CPU usage for core number 1 for the current day.
 - `sar -P 1 1 3`: Displays real-time CPU usage for core number 1,
-  every 1 second for 3 times
+  every 1 second for 3 times.
-- `sar -P ALL -f /var/log/sa/sa10`: Displays CPU usage for each core for the tenth day of the month from the `sa10` file
+- `sar -P ALL -f /var/log/sa/sa10`: Displays CPU usage for each core for the tenth day of the month from the `sa10` file.

 ### 3. Display free and used memory